 Ken Banwart, member-at-large

 I am a graduate of CSU and Realtor in Fort Collins for over 20 years.
-I have been a member of the FCRC for three years, with two of them spent helping out on the board.
+I have been a member of the FCRC for four years, with three of them spent helping out on the board.
 I also have a daughter named Morgan.

 Tom Schipper, member-at-large